-Changing the Measurement Units for Your Word Documents (Inches or Centimeters or Vice Versa)
+Changing the Measurement Units for Your Word Documents (Inches to Centimeters or Vice Versa)

 You can easily change the measurement system units in Microsoft Word for all of your documents.
-If you’d prefer to work in inches rather than centimeters (or vice versa), simply change the measurement system in Word’s Options.
+If you'd prefer to work in inches rather than cm (centimeters) or vice versa, simply change the measurement system in Word's Options.
 You can choose inches, centimeters, millimeters, points or picas.
-Changes in the measurement system will affect Word’s Ruler as well as various dialog boxes (including the Paragraph dialog where you can change paragraph indents).
+Changes in the measurement system will affect Word's Ruler as well as various dialog boxes (including the Paragraph dialog where you can change paragraph indents).

 Unless the client or publication has a specific requirement for a type of measurement, most Microsoft Word users measure in inches or centimeters.
 Word and most graphic design programs support points, picas and other units and it is easy to convert from one unit to another.

-Recommended article: How to Add or Remove Page Breaks in Microsoft Word
+Recommended article: How to Hide Comments in Word (or Display Them)

 Changing the measurement system in Microsoft Word